IMA Schelling Group

 A person standing in front of the control element while using the software.
 The right hand is resting on the edge of the screen, the interface is operated with the thumb.

-Barbara Freiberger Senior UX Architect & Designer and UXMA project manager for this project
+André Schwarz Project Manager / Senior Software Engineer and UXMA project manager for this project

 • 14